Ghostscypher/php-mpesa/specifications.md

 */
 class MpesaHttp {

-    // Cobsrructor pass in the authentication data to be used for each request MpesaHttp(auth: MpesaAuth);
+    // Constructor pass in the authentication data to be used for each request MpesaHttp(auth: MpesaAuth);

     // This will be used to send Http requests
     // The method refers to HTTP method to send this can be GET, POST, PUT, PATCH, DELETE
     // body: The body of the request, this is the data that will be sent with the request
-    // headers: this refers to extra headests that will be sent with the current request
+    // headers: this refers to extra headers that will be sent with the current request
     //         'accept: application/json' and 'cache-control: no-cache' is included by default
     // options: this is any other configurations not included but need to be added for the request public MpesaResponse request(